rrthomas/ruth/Cookbook.md

 (`breadcrumb.html`), and each page has its own content (`main.html`).

-Now consider how Nancy builds the page whose URL is `places/vladivostok.html`.
+Now consider how ruth builds the page whose URL is `places/vladivostok.html`.
 Assume the source files are in the directory `source`.
-According to the rules given in the [Operation](README.md#operation) section of the manual, Nancy will look first for files in `source/places/vladivostok.html`, then in `source/places`, and finally in `source`.
+According to the rules given in the [Operation](README.md#operation) section of the manual, ruth will look first for files in `source/places/vladivostok.html`, then in `source/places`, and finally in `source`.
 Hence, the actual list of files used to assemble the page is: